-listen_addresses = '*' # this is necessary for pg_stat_statements extension shared_preload_libraries = 'pg_stat_statements' # this is to log all the queries, just be aware of the free disk space log_directory = 'pg_log' log_filename = 'postgresql-%Y-%m-%d_%H%M%S.log' log_statement = 'all' logging_collector = on
+listen_addresses = '*' # this is necessary for pg_stat_statements extension shared_preload_libraries = 'pg_stat_statements' # To log all queries, uncomment the lines below. # Monitor the free disk space afterwards, there is no automatic cleanup! #log_directory = 'pg_log' #log_filename = 'postgresql-%Y-%m-%d_%H%M%S.log' #log_statement = 'all' #logging_collector = on

 Using Native PostgreSQL Repository